It’s always lovely to visit a beautiful modern garden, isn’t…

 - Dreamy purple has always been associated with inspiring calm and creativity; get the look with a dreamy purple wall art print.

 - Add a metallic wall art piece with rich, jewel tones and metallic undertones, or simply go bold with pure metal prints, which already have a metallic sheen.
-Add a gold, silver or bronze design to the metal print to create a bold look.
 To make the most of your print, hang it near or opposite a window so it reflects light for maximum impact.
 To learn more about this look, read our blog on metallic interiors here.

-We hope these interior colour schemes have provided the inspiration you need to improve your interior spaces and create a much-needed sanctuary.
+We hope these interior colour schemes have provided the inspiration you need to create a much-needed sanctuary.
 Don’t underestimate the power of colour to improve your mood and refresh your spaces.